7. A word of appreciation, 4:10-20

 tw/ endunamounti (endunamow) dat. pres. part. "him who gives [me] strength" - the one being strong toward [me].
 The participle serves as a substantive.

-ii] Paul acknowledges the Philippians' partnership is his afflictions, while reminding them that he has never sought any personal gift from them, v14-17.
-Paul first returns to his expression of joy stated in v10, which there concerned the care that the Philippians have extended toward him, expressed in the financial gift they sent with Epaphroditus, and here their partnership in his th/ qliyei, "troubles", amounting to a partnership in the gospel, v15-16.
-The gift sent with Epaphroditus is still in mind.
-This partnership is not personal and Paul doesn't want it to function at that level, but rather at the level where divine reciprocation will apply, ie., a partnership in the gospel, a partnership which will be credited to their account, v17.
+ii] Paul acknowledges the Philippians' partnership in his afflictions, while reminding them that he has never sought any personal gift from them, v14-17.
+Paul first returns to his expression of joy stated in v10, a joy prompted by the care that the Philippians extended toward him in terms of the financial gift they sent with Epaphroditus.
+To that joy Paul adds the joy he feels for their partnership in his th/ qliyei, "troubles", amounting to a partnership in the gospel, v15-16.
+This partnership is not personal, and Paul doesn't want it to function at that level, but rather at the level where divine reciprocation will apply, ie., a partnership in the gospel, a partnership which will be credited to their account, v17.

 plhn adv"yet" - The adverb is used as an adversative conjunction, "but, yet, nevertheless."

 epoihsate (poiew) aor. "it was [good] of you" - you did [well, nobly].

 sugkoinwnhsanteV (sugkoinwnew) aor. part. "to share" - having taken part in, sharing in.
 The participle is adverbial, probably instrumental, expressing means, "you did well by sharing as companions with", Berkeley, but usually treated as complementary, as NIV, so Hawthorne, Vincent, "nevertheless it was very good of you to become partners with me in my affliction", O'Brien.